Food Allergy & Anaphylaxis

 - Pine Nut (Pignolia Nut)*

 Note: while pine (pignolia nut) and macadamia nuts are technically seeds, many allergists recommend avoidance of these items.
-Please check with your allergist for specific guidance.
+Please check with your board-certified allergist for specific guidance.

 Tree Nuts in Unexpected Places*